 United We Dream and the National Immigration Law Center created the following answers to frequently asked questions.

 NO. If you have never had DACA before, you cannot submit an application.
-Only people who have had DACA at some point can submit a renewal application.

 NO. USCIS will not accept advance parole applications from DACA recipients.